 Brokers continue to be our sole product distribution arm.
-We will continue to focus our resources on supporting brokers through better communications and electronic document sharing.
-Our new Direct Connect project to replace our Broker Portal will ultimately make it easier and more efficient for our brokers to do business with us.
+We will continue dedicating resources to supporting brokers through improved communication and enhanced electronic document sharing.
+Our new Direct Connect project, set to replace our broker portal, will ultimately make it easier and more efficient for brokers to do business with us.